AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 >[!NOTE]
 >
 >Consider using the spreadsheet's Freeze Panes tool and/ or hiding or removing unneeded columns to make the sheet easier to use.
-However, be careful not to remove any required columns or columns &nbsp;to use later.
+However, be careful not to remove any required columns or columns to use later.

 ![](assets/im10-350x42.png)

-Set the values for the following project fields:&nbsp;
+Set the values for the following project fields:

 * **Set isNew column**
   Input TRUE into rows 3 through 6 for the isNew column.